 The mixture deconvolution invention is therefore quite applicable to SNP data.
-This is because the mathematical form of the problem, and the linear nature of the data, are identical to the problem solved above for any linear mixture model, as illustrated in depth for STRs.
+This is because the mathematical form of the problem, and the linear nature of the data, is identical to the problem solved above for any linear mixture model, as illustrated in depth for STRs.

 SNP assays can be done by gel or capillary electrophoresis (which permits highly multiplexed one dimensional analysis), and by DNA arrays (which can pack a large number of zero dimensional experiments into a two dimensional format) such as microwell titre plates, and DNA chips or other surface-based DNA comparison technologies.
 They are attractive for human (and other species) identification because a large amount of data can be obtained at a relatively lower cost per unit of information.
 This was demonstrated in the data simulations described above.
-20 which is a mixture problem that the invention completely 30 solves.

 The mixture analysis methods described will work with any marker system, as long as the detected allele signals vary linearly (or in a similarly monotonically predictable way) with the amount of DNA template that is effectively present.
-This is because once the linearity condition is met, the data 25 from one or more markers from two or more DNA contributors can linearly modeled as:
+This is because once the linearity condition is met, the data from one or more markers from two or more DNA contributors can linearly modeled as: